fluorumlabs/asciidocj/README.md

 ## What?

-`asciidocj` is a _faster_ lightweight lexer-based Asciidoc processor outputting Jsoup DOM or plain HTML.
+`asciidocj` is a _faster_ lightweight lexer-based Asciidoc processor outputting Jsoup DOM or plain HTML for Java

 ## Why?